Barbara A. Babcock: Academic and professional career

-Following her graduation from law school, Babcock clerked for Judge Henry Edgerton of the U.S. Court of Appeals for the District of Columbia Circuit, and worked for the noted criminal defense attorney, Edward Bennett Williams, who founded Williams & Connolly LLP.
+Following her graduation from law school, Babcock clerked for Judge Henry Edgerton of the U.S. Court of Appeals for the District of Columbia Circuit, and worked for noted criminal defense attorney Edward Bennett Williams, who founded Williams & Connolly LLP.
 She served as a staff attorney and then as the first director of the Public Defender Service for the District of Columbia from 1968 until 1972.

 In 1972, Babcock joined the faculty of Stanford Law School.
 Babcock became the first woman appointed to the regular faculty, the first woman to hold an endowed chair, and the first professor emerita.
 While she also received offers to join the faculties of Harvard Law School and Yale Law School, Babcock preferred Stanford's campus, climate, and culture.
 During the Carter Administration, Babcock took leave from Stanford to serve as assistant attorney general for the Civil Division in the U.S. Department of Justice.